noahehall/multicloud/providers/aws/services/securityIdentityCompliance/iam-policy-ref.md

 - [condition: global keys](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_condition-keys.html)
 - [organizations: managed policies example](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_example-scps.html)

-## policy syntax
+## policy elements

 - version: seems to always be `2012-10-17`

+### Statement elements

+- the `NOT*` keys help you specify exceptions to policies
+  - should only be used with Deny policies
+    - i.e. DENY if NotPrincipal: superDuperRooter
+  - you can still add an allow but in a separate statement
+- Some services do not let you specify actions for individual resources
+  - actions that you list in the Action or NotAction element apply to all resources in that service.
+  - In these cases, you use the wildcar `*` in the Resource element.
-- statement
+- keys
   - effect: allow/deny
   - action: the aws service and a potentially a filtered set of api calls that are allowed/denied
     - `serviceName:*` this specifies all actions (api calls) for this service
     - `serviceName:*blah` anything ending in blah
-  - NotAction: should only be used with Deny effects
-    - you must still allow actions that you want to allow, but in a separate statement
+  - NotAction: matches everything except the specified list of actions.
+    - can result in a shorter policy by listing only a few actions that should not match
+    - use to provide scope for the policy
   - resource: ARN denoting resource(s) this policy covers
     - `resource: "*"` indicates all resources for this service
-  - NotResource: should only be used with Deny effects
+  - NotResource: matches every resource except those specified
+    - can result in a shorter policy by listing only a few resources that should not match
+    - never use with the "Effect": "Allow" and "Action": `*` elements together.
+      - it would allow all actions in AWS on all resources except the resource specified in the policy.
-  - Principal: an account, user, role, or service
+  - Principal: an account, federated user, user, role, or service
-  - NotPrincipal: should only be used with Deny effects
+  - NotPrincipal: applies to everyone except this person or account
     - also specify the account ARN of the not denied principal, else risk denying access to the entire account
+    - help ensure that only necessary parties can access a resource.
     - can only be used with trust policies for IAM roles and in resource-based policies
+    - do not use NotPrincipal in the same policy statement as "Effect": "Allow".
+      - Doing so allows all principals except the one named in the NotPrincipal element.
   - conditions: conditions that control when a policy is in effect
     - compare keys in the request context to the key-values in the policy
     - service specific: prefixed with the service id, e.g. `ec2:InstanceType`
     - global: prefixed with `aws:`
+    - condition keys:
+      - service-specific: contain the services ID in the key, e.g. ec2:InstanceType
+      - global
   - sid: unique description of the permission

 ## examples